Updated: Mar 1

-1. Play major or minor scales with a metronome marking quarter beats at 100 and holding each note for four counts for one octave.
+1. Play major or minor scales with a metronome marking quarter beats at 100 and holding each note for four counts for one octave starting on a low e.
 Wait for eight beats at the top and then descend the same way.
-Before the next scale lower the tempo to 96, then 92, 88, etc. on subsequent scales until the player can execute a scale in this manner in whole notes at quarter note equals 60.
+Before the next scale (starting notes always can be one half step higher) lower the tempo to 96, then 92, 88, etc. on subsequent scales until the player can execute a scale in this manner in whole notes at quarter note equals 60.
 Use a tuner.
 Pay close attention to posture, air, relaxed fingers, and legato connections.

 2. Start on low “a” and play fortissimo but with a good sound and high tongue position.
 Without stopping the air stream add the register key so that you are now playing “e” in the clarion at mp.
 With very legato fingers, lift the index finger on the left hand so that you are now playing a “c#” in the altissimo at pp. Breathe.
 Then play a low “a” to “a#” in the chalumeau register at ff, again add the register key (mp) and then lift the left index finger (pp) so you will have played a#-f-d.
 Continue this exercise exercising smooth control in all of the partials.